SohAdrian/PopGamers/README.md

 Hello, this is our ReadMe file for PopGamers

-# Who Managed on each CRUD?
+# Which CRUD are we doing?

 Game Management - Adrian